-Exceeds Meets Approaching Falls Below Expectations Expectations Expectations Expectations 4 3 2 1 Statement of The need is very The need is The need is The need for • Need (20%) persuasively stated logically apparent, but the grant is The need for and directly tied to presented, but not as clearly or unclear. the grant teaching and may not be as persuasively money must be learning. persuasive as it presented as it obvious for a could be. might be. funding Critical agency to be information interested in might be providing it to missing. your school or district.
-Plan to Meet The plan addresses The plan is The plan seems The plan is the Need the need in detail, logically and attractive but unclear and/or (20%) demonstrating tightly linked to may have some not directly For a plan to numerous links that the identified areas that do not linked to the gain the show each aspect of need. seem to be tied need as you confidence of a the need will be met to need as you have funding through the plan. have identified articulated it. agency, it must it. be clearly and directly tied to the specific need you have identified.
-Expected The expected The expected Expected Expected Outcomes outcomes are outcomes are outcomes are outcomes are 000000000000000000000000000000000000 persuasively stated clearly stated, but they unclear or The funding so that any person presented and are not as clear missing. agency wants a observing the grant logically linked as they could be, 111135111g. clear picture of in action would to the plan. • to the plan. or they seem unrelated to the how the grant recognize them. will help your Expected teaching plan and/or the site. and learning results need. are clear.
-Evaluation of The evaluation plan The evaluation The evaluation The evaluation the Project persuasively plan addresses plan is not plan is missing (15%) addresses all the plan to meet clearly or difficult to The funding components of the the need. connected to understand. agency usually plan to meet the Criteria and other aspects of Criteria and/or wants to know need.
-Clear criteria standards may the grant and/or standards may how you will know if the money was well spent. and standards are established. not be entirely clear and/or logical. lacks clear criteria and standards. be missing.
-Budget (15%) All grants require a budget so that the funding agency has a clear picture of how granted money will be spent.
+Exceeds Meets Approaching Falls Below Expectations Expectations Expectations Expectations 4 3 2 1 Statement of The need is very The need is The need is The need for Statement of • Need (20%) persuasively stated logically apparent, but the grant is unclear.
+The need for and directly tied to presented, but not as clearly or unciear. the grant teaching and may not be as persuasively money must learning. persuasive as it presented as it be obvious for could be. might be. a funding Critical agency to be information interested in might be providing it to missing. your school or district.
+Plan to Meet The plan addresses The plan is The plan seems The plan is the Need the need in detail, logically and attractive but unclear and/or (20%) demonstrating tightly linked to may have some not directly For a plan to numerous links the identified areas that do linked to the gain the that show each need. not seem to be need as you confidence of aspect of the need tied to need as have a funding will be met through you have articulated it. agency, it the plan. identified it. must be clearly and directly tied to the specific need you have identified.
+Expected The expected The expected Expected Expected Outcomes outcomes are outcomes are outcomes are outcomes are (20%) persuasively stated clearly stated, but they unclear or The funding so that any person presented and are not as clear missing. agency wants observing the grant logically linked as they could be, 8 a clear picture in action would to the plan. or they seem of how the recognize them.
+F unrelated to the grant will help Expected teaching plan and/or the your site. and learning need.
+J results are clear.
+Evaluation of The evaluation The evaluation The evaluation The evaluation the Project plan persuasively plan addresses plan is not plan is missing (15%) addresses all the plan to meet clearly or difficult to The funding components of the the need. connected to understand. agency usually plan to meet the Criteria and other aspects of Criteria and/or agency usually pian to meet the CITICITA AIIU omer aspects of Cilicila allu/of

+wants to know how you will know if the money was well spent.
+Budget (15%) All grants require a budget so that the funding agency has a clear picture need.
+Clear criteria and standards are established.
 The budget meets the criteria contained in the budget allocation assessment rubric.
-It supports all aspects of the plan to meet the need.
-The budget is clear and well presented.
-The budget is somewhat confusing.
+It supports all aspects of the plan standards may not be entirely clear and/or logical.
+The budget is clear and well presented. the grant and/or lacks clear criteria and standards.
+The budget is somewhat confusing. standards may be missing.
 The budget is missing or incomplete.

+• logical. standards.

+- C - C - C - C

+All grants the criteria clear and well somewhat missing or

+require a contained in the presented. confusing. incomplete.

+budget so that budget allocation

+the funding assessment rubric.

+agency has a It supports all

+clear picture aspects of the plan

+of how to meet the need.

+granted

+money will be

+spent.

-Grammar & Mechanics (10%) Any writing submitted for public review should be free of errors.
-The grant proposal is free of errors.
-The grant proposal contains a few errors.
-The grant proposal contains some errors.
-The grant proposal contains numerous errors.
+Grammar & The grant proposal The grant The grant The grant

+Mechanics is free of errors. proposal proposal proposal

+(10%) contains a few contains some contains

+Any writing errors. errors. numerous

+submitted for errors.

+public review

+should be free

+of errors.